-When filing the state income tax return claiming the credit, the individual should attach an Income Tax Credit Summary showing all credits taken and any credit carryforward, and indicate the name of the qualified organization.
-The QCO tax code is 34 and the QFCCO tax code is 35.
+When filing the state income tax return claiming the credit, the individual should attach the Mississippi Tax Credit Summary Schedule showing all credits taken and any credit carryforward and indicate the name of the qualified organization.
+The

+QCO tax code is 34 and the QFCCO tax code is 35.

-The Qualifying Charitable Organizations Tax Credit and the Qualifying Foster Care Charitable Organizations Tax Credit are authorized under Miss Code Ann.
+The Charitable Contribution Tax Credit and the Foster Care Charitable Tax Credit are authorized under Miss Code Ann.
 Section 27-7-22.39.